 Austin Independent School District

-Three-color exterior wall panels mirror rich wood interior of performing arts facility
+Austin Independent School’s three-color exterior wall panels mirror rich wood interior of performing arts facility

 The magnificent new Austin Independent School District Performing Arts Center has drawn rave reviews from all quarters.
 The 62,000 sq. ft. facility serves all Austin ISD schools and offers a 1,200-seat auditorium that will host concerts and theatrical performances in a 250-seat black box theatre and 100-seat multipurpose room.

 Two Petersen profiles were utilized in the design of the project.
 Approximately 14,000 sq. ft. of PAC-CLAD Flush Panels played a particularly prominent role in cladding the vertical rooftop extension of the auditorium and stage.
 The 24 gauge panels were finished in Burgundy, Colonial Red and Terra Cotta, all rich colors that complement the extensive use of wood in the auditorium.
 In addition, approximately 4,000 sq. ft. of Petersen’s M-42 Wall Panels in Galvalume Plus were also integrated with the glazed curtainwalls on the exterior facade.